 With more than five million Kratom buyers in the US (according to the AKA), there is no doubt that Kratom’s popularity is growing in the US.
 In the last few years alone, there is an exponential rise in US Kratom imports as well as the number of online Kratom Vendors.
 Today, the US now imports one-third of all Kratom that is exported to the world from Southeast Asia.

 However, not everything related to Kratom is a success story.
 As the number of buyers increased, so was the interest of the DEA and FDA in the Kratom herb.
-As both the agencies raised their concerns about the Mitragynine and 7-Hydroxymitragynine, even where there is no scientific evidence about any ill effects, Kratom is banned in six states in the US.
+As both the agencies raised their concerns about the Mitragynine and 7-Hydroxymitragynine, even though there is no scientific evidence about any ill effects, Kratom is banned in six states in the US.

-To make things even worse, DEA showed an intent to add Kratom key ingredients, Mitragynine and 7-Hydroxymitragynine, into the Schedule I drug list.
+To make things even worse, DEA showed an intent to add Kratom’s key ingredients, Mitragynine and 7-Hydroxymitragynine, into the Schedule I drug list.
 However, after the uproar from the Kratom community, the episode ended in a quick Kratom Withdrawal by DEA from the Schedule I intent list.

 In this article, we will explore what really happened and what caused the withdrawal of Kratom so quickly?

 What is DEA Schedule I List?

 The Drug Enforcement Agency (DEA) has divided drugs into different categories based on the risk they offer for harm or abuse.
 These include Schedule I, II, III, IV, and V. These classifications were initially established by the FDA back in 1970 when the Controlled Substance Act (CSA) was passed.

 When the DEA sees a drug or product as a threat to health, with no other benefits, the agency adds it to the Schedule I drug list, which includes cocaine and other highly addictive (ecstasy) and harmful drugs.
-As the risk decreases, according to the assessment by DEA, the drugs are listed subsequently to Schedule II, III, IV, and V lists.
+As the risk decreases, according to the assessment by DEA, the drugs are listed subsequently on Schedule II, III, IV, and V lists.

-This means the drugs with the lower risks, and significant counter benefits are listed among the Schedule V list.
+This means the drugs with the lower risks, and significant counter benefits are listed on the Schedule V list.